pawelgrzybek/pawelgrzybek.com/content/posts/2017-11-27-unity-development-on-macos-with-visual-studio-code.md

 photo: 2017-11-27.jpg
 ---

-{{% update %}}I published this article some time ago and Unity environment changed a lot.
+{{< update >}}I published this article some time ago and Unity environment changed a lot.
 I wouldn't recommend this path nowadays.
-Just download [Visual Studio Community](https://www.visualstudio.com/vs/community/), switch default Unity IDE and enjoy very smooth integration.{{% /update %}}
+Just download [Visual Studio Community](https://www.visualstudio.com/vs/community/), switch default Unity IDE and enjoy very smooth integration.{{< /update >}}

 First things first — I'm not an experienced game developer.
 I just started my journey with Unity not long time ago and this article is a result of my early explorations that can be useful for newcomers.